Edit Blog Post

 .
 Arequipa has a very interesting Colonial City Centre

 .
 The buildings are mainly built in a classic European style but the builders have also incorporated local traditional building styles.
 The stones used for the buildings are a local volcanic rock.
-This rock
+This rock is white and therefore Arequipa is dominated by

 SOS Children village